 1Password has never been hacked.
-If it was, your passwords and sensitive information would still be safe.
-Find out why.
+But if it was, your passwords and information would still be safe.
+Here’s why.

-You put a lot of trust in us by storing your confidential logins, bank information, secure notes, and more.
-So asking a question like, “What happens if 1Password gets hacked?” is completely reasonable.
-We want you to ask questions like this so we can make sure you understand just how secure your data is.
-We want you to feel safe every time you use 1Password.
+You trust us with some of your most valuable data: confidential logins, bank information, secure notes, and more.
+So a question like, “What happens if 1Password gets hacked?” is completely reasonable.
+We want you to ask questions like this.
+It gives us the chance to answer them with total transparency.

-Here’s why your information is safe with 1Password and why you don’t need to worry that your passwords will be exposed or released.
+Here’s why your information is safe with 1Password and why you don’t need to worry that your passwords will ever be exposed.

 Three things are needed to decrypt your information: the encrypted data itself, your Master Password, and your Secret Key.
 Your Master Password and Secret Key are secrets that are never sent to us, so we can’t access your data.
 So if our systems were compromised, no one else could access your data either.

 We’ll never know your Master Password

 Only you know your Master Password, which makes it very extremely difficult to steal.
 We recommend you use the password generator because suggestions are drawn from a pool of 18,000 words.
 A four-word suggested password is one of about 100 million billion possible combinations.
 Suggested passwords are generated entirely on your device so your Master Password is never sent to us.
 Your Master Password is the only thing you need to remember.

 Your Secret Key is yours alone

 To access your data you’ll also need your Secret Key.
 This is an account-specific, 26 character, 128-bit strong key that is created on your device.
 Only you possess it, on the devices you choose.
 You don’t have to remember it yourself – your trusted devices do this for you.